Financing a Graduate Degree

 - Alliance for Graduate Education and the Professoriate - (AGEP) Fellowship

-- Graduate Minority Assistantship Program (GMAP)- financial assistance for U.S. citizens who are ethnic minorities pursuing master and doctoral degrees across all areas.
+- Graduate Assistantship Program - (GMAP)financial assistance for U.S. citizens from underrepresented ethnic groups pursuing master and doctoral degrees across all areas.

 - George Washington Carver Doctoral Fellowship Program - open to U.S. citizens from underrepresented ethnic groups pursuing Ph.D. degrees across all areas.

 - Diane Brandt Scholarship for Women - established an endowed fund in 2010 to serve many generations of ISU women in science, engineering, math and other fields in which women have traditionally been underrepresented.